Who we are

 The departments formally affiliated to the Centre include Philosophy, English and Comparative Literary Studies, French, German, Italian, History of Art, and Film & Television Studies.
 However, all members of the University and the wider community are normally welcome to attend our events.
 If you would like to be added to our mailing list please email Sarah dot J dot Taylor at warwick dot ac dot uk; for all other inquiries about the work of the Centre please email the Director, Dr Eileen John, eileen dot john at warwick dot ac dot uk, or Professor Daniel Katz, email@example.com

-The Centre is run by Co-Directors, Eileen John, and Daniel Katz, with the assistance of the other members of the CRPLA Managing Committee.
+The Centre is run by Co-Directors, Diarmuid Costello, and Nick Lawrence, with the assistance of the other members of the CRPLA Managing Committee.
 For a full list of colleagues associated with the work of the Centre please click here.

 What we do